trueidiot7/trueidiot7.github.io/README.md

 #### B.Tech in Electronics and Communication Engineering
 #### Indian Institute of Information Technology (IIIT) Guwahati [2015-19]
 ### Experience
-This is a general diagram of the computer architecture layers, from whereever you look the layers above are interfaces and the layers below are implementations of those interfaces:
+This is a general diagram of the computer architecture layers, from where ever you look the layers above are interfaces and the layers below are implementations of those interfaces:

 ![Alt text](./Gen_Diag_svg_2.svg)